AI-READI/ai-readi-notebooks/README.md

 ### Setup pre-commit
 Caution: at this time, the pre-commit requires bash shell, so if you plan to make updates to notebooks you may need to use a linux or linux-like environment that has access to a bash shell.
 A python implementation of the check may be created in the future.

 The purpose of this check is to avoid saving sensitive data into github.
-Be sure to use the jupyter tools to clean the outputs before attempting a checkin.
+Be sure to use the jupyter tools to clean the outputs before attempting a check in.
+Practice with the test_pre_commit notebook to confirm that you are prevented from checking in an update that contains a cell that has been run.
+Reminder that if you have stage and attempted to commit, use 'git restore --staged test_pre_commit.ipynb' to unstage and correct the file before trying again.
 ```sh
 $ conda activate ai-readi-notebooks
 $ pre-commit install
 ```

 ### Setup kernel for Jupyter lab
 If you would like to have one jupyter install that can be used by several environments, set up the connection as shown below.
-Otherwise, you can install jupyterlab or jupyter notebooks inside your ai-readi-notebooks environment using conda install.
+Otherwise, you can install jupyterlab or jupyter notebooks inside your ai-readi-notebooks environment using 'conda install jupyterlab'.
 ```sh
 $ conda activate ai-readi-notebooks
 $ conda install ipykernel